mtrybulec/interviewer/doc/QUICK-START.md

 So, combo-boxes should really be used only when the list of responses is very long (respondents can then filter the list by typing a part of the response text).

+The "non-question" before the final question is an example of arbitrary Shiny output that can be displayed anywhere in the questionnaire.

 The above code comes from the `"single-choice"` example - execute `runExample("single-choice")`.